idreaminteractive/go-htmx-01/README.md

 ## What Are We Making?

-A fancy Todo app
+A fancy notes app

 ## Todo

-- routes.go
-- Setup handler closures
 - Inlined struct for validation on posts + puts + deletes (type Data struct - inside the closure)
+    - is this better?
 - Find more sane way to do templ files + structuring
 - Form validations in a sane way
     - ozzo